dsmagicug/msitu/README.md

 *cd `myDir`
 *`git clone https://github.com/kitandara/kibira.git`
 Open the project using android studio, and wait for gradle to download the dependencies and build the project.
-Android studio `Dolphin` was used for the project, but the plugins were successfully compatible with `Chipmuck` and `Bumblebee`.
+Android studio `Dolphin` was used for the project, but the plugins were successfully compatible with `Chipmuck` ,`Bumblebee` and upgraded to be compatible with 'Dolphin`.

 If it does not successfully build, the below could be the cause.
 * Note that the minimum sdk is `23` and target sdk is `32`.